trimstray/nginx-admins-handbook/README.md

 ###### TCP SYN flood Denial of Service attack

-  > Only use this for testing the availability, performance and capacity planning of a web application of your environment.

 ```bash
 hping3 -V -c 1000000 -d 120 -S -w 64 -p 80 --flood --rand-source <remote_host>
 ```

 ###### HTTP Denial of Service attack

-  > Only use this for testing the availability, performance and capacity planning of a web application of your environment.

 ```bash
 # 1)